-Went overboard on the sweet stuff this festive season?
+Went overboard on the sweet stuff?
 Lose the guilts and help your body through the post-sugar slam!

-While we aren’t advocating that doing the below negates a regular sugar binge, for the occasion it happens (it is the festive season, after all!), know you can help your body manage the overload.
+While we aren’t advocating that doing the below negates a regular sugar binge, for the occasion it does happen (think the festive season!), know that your body can survive this and you can help it manage the overload.

 Choose water over sugary drinks and stimulants

-Your body (and liver, in particular) will be working hard to contend with all that sweet, so consider limiting stimulants such as coffee or other caffeinated beverages as these place additional load on the liver detoxification processes.
+Your body (and liver, in particular) will be working hard to contend with all that sweet, so consider limiting stimulants such as coffee or other caffeinated beverages, as these place an additional load on the liver’s detoxification process.
 Instead, nourish vital organs with plenty of H2O to help them undertake their roles to clear the body of any toxins.

 Choose colours over beige

-Heavily processed white foods such as pastries and white bread can elicit a similar biochemical reaction in the body as added sugar.
+Heavily processed white foods such as pastries and highly refined white flours can elicit a similar biochemical reaction in the body as added sugar.
 So leave these alone and opt for colourful, non-starchy vegetables as these are packed with nutrients and anti-inflammatory properties that help your body function optimally.

 Choose movement over sitting

-There is also the added bonus for reducing stress levels, as well as improved insulin sensitivity – exercise encourages glucose to be moved into muscle cells for storage and use.1-3
+There is also the added bonus for reducing stress levels, as well as improved insulin sensitivity to deal with that sugar in your blood – exercise encourages glucose to be moved into muscle cells for storage and use.1-3

 Choose de-stressing over stress

-Stress can be useful in short spurts (for when you are running away from a sabre-toothed tiger, for example).
+Stress can be useful in short spurts (when you are running away from a saber-toothed tiger, for example).
 But on-going, the hormones produced when stressed can take a toll on the body’s organs and function.

 And sugar does not help the situation.
 Smashing too much sweet stuff will result in a blood sugar rollercoaster and a consequent reaction of additional stress hormone production.

-Find ways to clear the mind that work for you, such as connecting with nature or taking several deep, diaphragmatic breaths.
+Find ways to clear the mind that feel good for you, such as connecting with nature, going for a walk, or taking several deep, diaphragmatic breaths.

 Choose real, whole foods over processed foods

-As with stimulants, junk and heavily processed foods can burden the liver unnecessarily.
-Choose real, whole foods instead, and include good sources of protein, healthy fats and fibre, especially at breakfast.
-Think fish, eggs, and nuts; avocado, olives and seeds; and a variety of vegetables.
+Junk and ultra-processed foods can burden the body unnecessarily when it is trying to recover from an onslaught of added or free sugar.
+Choose real, whole foods instead, and include good sources of protein, healthy fats, and fibre, especially at breakfast.
+Think fish, eggs, and nuts; avocado, olives and seeds; and a variety of vegetables and legumes.